Azure/blackbelt-aks-hackfest/labs/day1-labs/01-setup-app-local.md

 ## Clean-up

-Close the web and api apps in the terminal windows by hitting `ctrl-c` in each of the corresponding terminal windows
+> **Important!** Close the web and api apps in the terminal windows by hitting `ctrl-c` in each of the corresponding terminal windows